kvadrantas/3-mergaite/readme.md

 ## About

-This is one of the series homeworks accomplished during Javascript tranings.
+This is one example of the homework series accomplished during Javascript course at BIT (Vilnius, Lithuania).

 Site published at: https://kvadrantas.github.io/3-mergaite/